micahlaster/xd-decomp/CONTRIBUTING.md

 ## Project Goals

-- Recreate Pokémon XD’s code in C in a way that rebuilds to a matching retail DOL.
+- Recreate Pokémon XD’s code in C/C++ in a way that rebuilds to a matching retail DOL.
 - Keep the repository legally clean:
   - No ROMs
   - No ISOs